Defining Your Ecommerce Target Market and Brand Positioning

 This video is from our eCommerce growth engine course on how to drive more traffic conversions and profit from your eCommerce business.
 To access the full course, click here.

 Hi and welcome to module two strategic direction.
 Now you’ve set some ambitious but realistic growth goals for your business, but how will you achieve those goals?
 Many people make a mistake here.
-They think that growth is about diving in and implementing a range of practical strategies like traffic generation strategies and optimizing your website for better conversions and so on.
+They think that growth is about diving in and implementing a range of practical strategies like traffic generation strategies and optimising your website for better conversions and so on.
 Well, I’ve got news for you.
 If that’s all you do, don’t be surprised if you see limited results.

 Now don’t get me wrong.
 You obviously need to dive in and implement practical strategies.
 And in fact, we’ll be spending a significant amount of time exploring exactly how to do that effectively.
 But before you can begin implementing specific tactics in your business, you need to be clear on your overall business strategy first.
 And that’s the purpose of this module.